tradle/why-hypercore/FAQ.md

 - **Hyperdrive**, a P2P alternative to Google Drive and Dropbox
 - **Beaker Browser**, a full-blown browser that also supports the Web without servers (P2P Web).

 ### What is the USP (Unique Selling Proposition) of Hypercore?

 Hypercore is Open Source, it is not selling, but it is offering itself to developers.
 So what is it that is absolutely unique about it?
 It is P2P, but we saw other P2P technologies, BitTorrent and Bitcoin.

+#### Streaming

 Hypercore's USP is **streaming**.
 You can think of it as video streaming, but now for any data, videos and databases and more.
 With streaming, you get almost immediate access, even though the data is not yet fully downloaded or never will be fully downloaded.

 This point needs to be repeated again and again, as streaming data (files, videos, databases, messages, IoT, and any other structured data constructs), just by itself, without any other wonderful Hypercore capabilities, may create a new class of applications, much like Netflix re-invented the movie watching.
 This paradigm shift is one reason why Hypercore is hard to grok for app developers, it just requires full rethinking of our current architectures.

 Note, when reading Hypercore docs you will find many references to Sparse files and sparse DB.
 This is the capability used for streaming, that is a peer can efficiently request individual blocks from remote peers, instead of loading the whole thing, be it a video file or a database.

+#### Common functions of distributed systems

+Another USP of Hypercore is that it implements essential patterns of distributed systems in a reusable way, so that systems and applications are not forced to re-invent the wheel.

+**WAL**.All distributed systems need a [Write Ahead Log (WAL)](https://martinfowler.com/articles/patterns-of-distributed-systems/wal.html), be it databases, orchestration engines, like Zookeeper or etcd, or event streaming systems like Kafka.
+Every system implements its own WAL today.
+Hypercore generalized this pattern as an append-only-log and consistently uses it in its higher-level data structures such as Hypertrie, Hyperbee, Hyperdrive.

+**History**.
+Same goes for other patterns like point in time recovery, snapshots, versioning, undo-redo and rewinds, and data integrity assurance.
+Non-distributed apps can also benefit from these capabilities.
+For example, it is great for experiments or risky operations, as you can always go back to the previous state (this is a common pattern with VM snapshots, disk snapshots, container image layers).

+Distributed apps needs these and therefore apps using hypercore become simpler to write.

+Need help with this:
+how would one implement in Hypercore as message with a large video forwarded from one chat to another (both in singular and a group chat).

 ### What is offline-first local-first principle?